 |Tuesday and Thursday Level 2||Usually 30-40 km long, moderate 18 - 20 Km/h pace on the flat, with some hills.
 Our numerous ride leaders ensure we have varied scenic and informative routes in locations around the city and beyond.
 Much camaraderie during our breaks.||See

 |Wednesday and Saturday Level 3||40 - 70+ km long at a slightly faster pace than Level 2 which may include more challenging terrain (review ride descriptions) such as longer and steeper hills (we most often ride up), road riding, shale and gravel, hairpin turns etc. Fewer stops but we do pause for rests at the hilltops, viewpoints, washrooms, water breaks, snacks and include an up to 30 min lunch break.||

 See FLC Cycling

-View the Google Calendar by week or month, or view the calendar as a table: Click here for instructions.
+View the Google Calendar by date, week or month or as a table: Click here for instructions.

 Signing Up for FLC Cycling Club Rides

 How to sign up for a ride